 Before making any decision about whether to invest in a financial product, individuals should obtain and consider the disclosure document.
 For a copy of the relevant disclosure document, please contact our Adviser Solutions Team on 1800 951 999.

-while also making a number of changes to the portfolio's Australian sharemarket investments.
 Lastly, we have increased our investment in Australian bonds, again funded from cash.

 Portfolio action